joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ## RSocket

 We love HTTP, broadly, and the REST constraint on HTTP, precisely, as much as the next cloud-native.
 But it's not the only game in town when it comes to high speed, low-latency, highly scalable, interservice communication.
 There are, among many alternatives like GraphQL, GRPC, and - our perennial favorite - RSocket.
 RSocket is a binary protocol that reifies the concepts of Reactive Streams in the wire protocol.
 RSocket understands supports critical components of reactive programming, including _backpressure_, and has ways to communicate that information on the wire itself.
 The protocol is, of course, platform, language, and payload agnostic.
-It follows that there is a fantastic Java client written on top of    Project Reactor that we could use independent of Spring, if we were so inclined.
+It follows that there is a fantastic Java client written on top of    Project Reactor that we could use independent of Spring if we were so inclined.
 But, as luck would have it, Spring already integrates RSocket and provides a component model that makes trivial the work of standing up an RSocket based service.

 ## The Orders Service